Vyborg–Petrozavodsk offensive: Aftermath

-The offensive succeeded in reclaiming East Karelia and driving the Finnish army to the northern side of Viborg Bay and the Vuoksi River.
+The offensive succeeded in reclaiming East Karelia and driving the Finnish army to the northern side of Vyborg Bay and the Vuoksi River.
 It also reopened the original route of the Murman Railway and the White Sea Canal to the Karelian Front forces.
-However, the offensive failed to breach the VKT-line and reach the Kymi River as ordered by the Stavka.
-In fact by the end of summer 1944 the Finnish armed forces were stronger and better equipped than ever before.
+However, the Soviets failed to achieve multiple objectives.
+The offensive failed to breach the VKT-line and reach the Kymi River as ordered by the Stavka.
+The goal of destroying the Finnish Army was also not met, and by the end of summer 1944 the Finnish armed forces were stronger and better equipped than ever before.